dotneko/ccna-ref/docs/CCNA2_Cmdline.md

 ipv6 address <ipv6-address>/<prefix-length> eui-64
 ```

-Configure a static link-local address on the interface that is used instaead of the link-local address that is automatically configured when the global unicast IPv6 address is assigned to the interface or enabled using the `ipv6 enable` interface command.
+Configure a static link-local address on the interface that is used instead of the link-local address that is automatically configured when the global unicast IPv6 address is assigned to the interface or enabled using the `ipv6 enable` interface command.

 ```
 ipv6 address <ipv6-address>/<prefix-length> link-local